rockman007372/Obsidian-Vault/CS2106 Lecture 3 - Process Scheduling.md

 ## Scheduling algorithms

-Criteria for Batch Processing:
-- Turnaround time: duration between request submission and process completion (waiting time + execution time).
-- Throughput: no. tasks **finished**/time
-- CPU utilization: percentage of **time** when CPU is working on a task.

-Criteria for Interactive Environment:
-- Waiting time: total time waiting in the queue.
-- Response time: little time between first request and first execution of process.
-- Consistency: consistent and predictable response time.

 We have different algorithms for different processing environments:
 - [[Scheduling for Batch Processing]]
 - [[Scheduling for Interactive Environment]]